pvougiou/galaxy-debloating-guide/README.md

 # Debloating Guide for Samsung Galaxy S24
 Simple commands for removing unnecessary Android apps, using Android Debug Bridge (`adb`).
 The current list of apps is by no means exhaustive, in its current shape, and I'll carry on updating it with new apps that can be safely removed.

+**Disclaimer:** These instructions are provided as-is and are intended to be safe; however, they might still lead to unexpected behavior on your device.
+The author assumes no responsibility for any issues that may arise from following this guide, whether partially or in its entirety.
+Use at your own risk.

 This guide assumes that `adb` tools have been installed and are accessible via a regular Linux or macOS terminal.

 Tested on: